 Therapy and Counseling Licensure

-Graduates of a master's program in clinical psychology must meet specific requirements to become a marriage and family therapist or licensed professional counselor.
+Graduates of a master's program in clinical psychology must meet specific requirements to become a marriage and family therapist or a licensed professional counselor.
 Per the American Counseling Association (ACA), professionals need a master's degree at the minimum and a set amount of clinical hours supervised by a licensed practitioner.
 The total hours needed vary by state.

 Upon completing a master's program and supervised hours, candidates can sit for the National Counselor Examination (NCE).
 The NCE assesses licensure candidates' clinical comprehension with a 200-question, multiple-choice exam.
 After fulfilling all requirements, candidates can apply for licensure by submitting an application, fee, and background check.